Aegisub/aegisite/source/docs/api/0.1/modules/unicode.html.md

 at position `index` in `instring`.
 The character pointed to is assumed to be a prefix byte (i.e. the first byte of the code point).

-The `index` parameter is optional abd defaults to 1 (one) when left out, meaning the width of the first character in `instring` will be returned.
+The `index` parameter is optional and defaults to 1 (one) when left out, meaning the width of the first character in `instring` will be returned.
 {:/function}